Forward Movement

 Overview

-This description is the third of eight modules included in the Ski Technique module, describing how elite skiers and racers carve turns.
+• This description is the third of eight modules included in the Ski Technique module, describing how elite skiers and racers carve turns.

-The forward movement described above begins when you flex your outside ankle to start a new turn.
-This movement will increase the edge angle and pressure on the outside ski.
+• Start your forward movement when you begin flexing your outside ankle to start a new turn.

 Watch Henrik Kristoffersen move forward rather than upward in the following video.